dotnet/csharpstandard/README.md

 ## Admin folder

-A home for adminstrative files.
+A home for administrative files.

 For now, it contains separate logs for past (V6, V7), present (V8), and future (V9) work going on to add new features.